MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 18. In the **Welcome to Microsoft 365** dialog box that appears in the middle of the screen, select the forward arrow twice and then the check mark.

-18. In the **Welcome to Microsoft 365** page (which is Laura's Microsoft 365 home page), notice that no column of Microsoft 365 app icons appears in the navigation pane on the left-side of the screen.
+18. In the **Welcome to Microsoft 365** window (which is Laura's Microsoft 365 home page), notice that no column of Microsoft 365 app icons appears in the navigation pane on the left-side of the screen.
 This is because Laura has not been assigned a Microsoft 365 license. <br/>

 	Select the **Install apps** button, and then in the drop-down menu that appears, select **Other install options**.
 This opens the **My account** window for Laura.